drksz/CUDA-Square-Matrix-Multiplication-Kernel/README.md

 and slow.
 This is where we leverage the GPU's computing prowess.

 A GPU uses threads to perform a computation.
 Unlike CPUs, which normally do work sequentially, GPUs excel at parallel computations and high throughput allowing them to perform computational workloads at a significantly faster rate.
 This is due to the fact that most of the chip area on a GPU is composed of massively large amounts of slower cores.
-In contrast, CPU chip area is dedicated to fewer, more powerful cores and larger cache memory.
+In contrast, CPU chip area is dedicated to fewer, more powerful cores and larger cache memory for lower latency.

 Each individual element of the product matrix can be represented and calculated using a thread.
 So, if we are to multiply two M x M matrices, we would need M x M threads to represent each element of the product.
 Using the GPU for this computational task also makes sense because it is highly parallelizable.
 That is, computing the dot product between a row and column of the two matrices, regardless of the order of which we select which row-col pair comes first, will not affect the final result as the dot products do not depend on each other.